 It has taken me ages to write this page because over the years my definition of “What is Paleo” has changed.
 I find it totally infuriating when I see comments on Instagram accounts saying “that is not Paleo”, I have even had a few on my account.

-Any change in bodily functions, whatever they may be, is a pretty good barometer for working out what food works best for you – even if they are Paleo approved – particularly in the least popular discussion point of the gut.
+Any change in bodily functions, whatever they may be, is a pretty good barometer for working out what food works best for you – even if they are Paleo-approved – particularly in the least popular discussion point of the gut.
+Many people don’t like discussing gut health and what makes them feel good or bad, but it’s a very important part of the body that needs taking care of!
+This is why products from companies like gundry md are extremely popular when it comes to giving your gut the love it needs.
 If something makes you constipated, upset, bloated, gassy or generally uncomfortable…avoid it at all costs!
+If the discomfort persists, you could try taking supplements like bio x4 by nucific or other similar sites.
+However, it is always better to try any of these after consulting a doctor.

 Being a Paleo recipe blogger I find that it is a great conversation starter when meeting new people.
 Thanks to loads of media coverage many people have heard about the Paleo diet or may know of someone who follows a Paleo lifestyle, but are either rather cautious or unsure of what it entails.